 “What if we win this rather large project for which we need a large number of additional engineers?” is a common question in construction companies.
 How do they handle the often large variation in workforce?
 This seems to be a mix of proper planning and gambling.

 In most situations, having proper HR metrics in place and running respective analytics frequently helps avoiding surprises.
-If you would do this, you would find out, for example, that a large percentage of your staff with similar age profile and similar skills has joined at the same time when the unit was formed and you would not be surprised that all of them will leave at about the same time.
+If you would do this, you would find out, for example, that a large percentage of your staff with similar age profile and similar skills has joined at the same time at the early days of the unit and you would expect them to leave at about the same time.

 Frequently measuring customer and employee satisfaction may give additional information for future workforce planning considerations.

 Focussing on Core Competency